tedy02/suno_metadata_collector/README.md

 3. Open a terminal window and run: **python refresh_and_collect.py**
 4. Watch for the message **"Unauthorized.
 Refresh token!"** in the terminal.
 5. Each time you see that message, repeat step 2.
-6. When the crawler completes, it will display its status and let you know if the **suno_clips.xlsx** Excel file was updated successfully.
+6. When the crawler completes, it will display its status and let you know if the **suno_clips.xlsx** Excel file was created/updated successfully.

 *Everything else is automated for you!*